February 18th, 2014

 August 24th, 2010

-Consider me an asset manager for your house.
-I hope to provide you with sound advice on maintenance and repair, design ideas, and other issues affecting the home ownership.
+Consider us an asset manager for your house.
+We hope to provide you with sound advice on maintenance and repair, design ideas, and other issues affecting the home ownership.
 Too often we only think of our home when something goes wrong.
 At best, we suffer a nagging feeling that we ought to be doing more.

-I want to help our community by providing solid advice I’ve gleaned from more than two decades serving homeowners.
+We want help our community by providing solid advice

 You’ll find lots of information here about design ideas and tips that our community is using.
 Sure, magazines and websites are fabulous for gathering trend ideas, but we speak with hundreds of homeowners right here in Houston and we can tell you what is hot and what is not in this market.